gseth/ControlAltAI-Nodes/README.md

 ### Flux Resolution Calculator

-The Flux Resolution Calculator is designed to work with the Flux model, which operates based on megapixels rather than standard SDXL resolutions.
-This node calculates the resolution according to the defined megapixels and the selected aspect ratio.
+The Flux Resolution Calculator is designed to determine the optimal image resolution for outputs generated using the Flux model, which is notably more oriented towards megapixels.
+Unlike traditional methods that rely on standard SDXL resolutions, this calculator operates based on user-specified megapixel inputs.
+Users can select their desired megapixel count, ranging from 0.1 to 2.0 megapixels, and aspect ratio.
+The calculator then provides the exact image dimensions necessary for optimal performance with the Flux model.
+This approach ensures that the generated images meet specific quality and size requirements tailored to the user's needs.
+Additionally, while the official limit is 2.0 megapixels, during testing, I have successfully generated images at higher resolutions, indicating the model's flexibility in accommodating various image dimensions without compromising quality.

 - **Supported Megapixels:** 0.1 MP, 1.0 MP, 2.0 MP, 2.1 MP, 2.2 MP, 2.3 MP, 2.4MP, 2.5MP
 - **Note:** Generations above 1 MP may appear slightly blurry, but resolutions of 3k+ have been successfully tested on the Flux1.Dev model.